On the Energy Efficient Displacement of Random Sensors for Interference and Connectivity: Sensors on the Line

-\end{theorem} \begin{proof} Let $X_i$ be the arrival time of the $i$th event in a Poisson process with arrival rate $n$.
-We know that the random variable $X_i-X_1=X_{i-1}$ obeys the Gamma distribution with density
+\end{theorem} \begin{proof} Let $X_i$ be the arrival time of the $i-$th event in a Poisson process with arrival rate $\lambda$, i.e. the position of the $i-$th sensor in the $[0,\infty).$ We know that the random variable $X_i-X_1=X_{i-1}$ obeys the Gamma distribution with density